-A sales pitch is a brief explanation or conversation used to get a potential customer interested in your products and services.
+A sales pitch is a brief explanation or conversation used to get a potential customer interested in your products and/or services.
 These “propositions” help businesses generate qualified leads by carefully gauging interest while articulating a clear value with a call to action that moves a lead to the next stages of the buying process.
 In this article, we explore the seven steps of learning how to make a sales pitch and offer examples to help you create your own.

 1. Define Your Unique Selling Proposition